Anatomy and Physiology

 Students thrive in Phi Zeta Day competition

 Numerous Kansas State students thrived during 2019 Phi Zeta Day.
 They included:

-*Emily Johnson, a pre-vet senior and student worker in the Anatomy lab, won first prize for her poster titled, “Rehabilitation of osteological specimens using an alkali-, acidic-, and enzymatic-based solutions."
+*Emily Johnson, a pre-vet senior and student worker in the Anatomy lab who has been selected for a travel award from the Office of Undergraduate Research and Creative Inquiry, won first prize for her poster titled, “Rehabilitation of osteological specimens using an alkali-, acidic-, and enzymatic-based solutions."
 Her mentor is Dr. Pradeep Malreddy.